Rival420/mac_changer/README.md

 # mac_changer
-basic python script to change your mac address of a interface you choose --help for info
+basic python script to change your mac address of an interface you choose --help for info